How to Do Payroll in Michigan—Step-by-Step Instructions

 Most jobs will require you to pay at least minimum wage for your employees.
 If you have any questions on the federal guidelines on exemptions, read our guide to federal exemptions for minimum wage.

-There are a few exceptions to Michigan’s minimum wage requirements.
+Michigan’s current minimum wage is $10.33 per hour increasing to $12.48 per hour on February 21, 2025.
+For tipped employees, the current minimum wage is $3.93 per hour, which is set to increase to $5.99 per hour on February 21, 2025.
 The state allows employers to pay 16- and 17-year-olds at a rate of 85% of the regular minimum wage rate, as long as you do not replace an adult employee to hire a minor.
-The state also allows employers to pay tipped employees a minimum wage of $3.75—provided the wage plus tips equals the minimum wage of $9.87 per hour.

 Overtime